 Volkswagen Golf GTi Intake and Exhaust Tuning.

 The next area for modification is the intake and exhaust.
-Our members recommend a washable panel air filter or carbon fibre airbox.
-Induction kits make a great noise but don't seem to do much for mid range power due to the hot underbonnet temperatures it will suck in.
+Our members recommend a washable panel air filter or carbon fiber airbox.
+Induction kits make a great noise but don't seem to do much for mid range power due to the hot under bonnet temperatures it will suck in.

 Get a full stainless steel sports exhaust with custom headers and a sports catalyst as this will certainly help air flow through the engine.
 Please don't add a massive tailpipe, it is just wrong to do this on a GTi.

 Head work including a polish and port and 3 or 5 angle valve job, with a big valve conversion kit will really help to reach the potential of the engine.
 When you start tuning your Golf Gti you will find that the standard clutch starts to complain, especially if you go for an engine conversion, so get an uprated clutch.